jchanunhs/EzPassWebVersion/README.md

 - error.jsp is displayed when user enters invalid url.
 - Home controller contains request mappings of the webpages that don't have forms
-- The other controllers handle form submissions and redirects users to back to their respective webpage.
+- The other controllers handle form submissions and redirects users to back to their respective webpage with a success/fail message.
 - Users will be redirected to the index page if they try to access other pages without logging in yet.

 There are 5 URLs in the sidebar

 Main
--Displays customer profile.
+- Displays customer profile.
--Users will be able to recharge their account, change password and log off.
+- Users will be able to recharge their account, change password and log off.

 Vehicle.
 - Displays a list of vehicles.